r-lib/usethis/README.md

 ## Usage

-Most `use_*()` functions operate on the *current project*.
+Most `use_*()` functions operate on the *active project*.
 If you’ve just used usethis to create a new package or project, that will be the current project.
 Otherwise usethis tries to confirm that current working directory can be recognized as a project.
 Use `proj_get()` and `proj_set()` for manual intervention.
 Some functions have no strong